Hi, I'm Sam Thorp.

 Researcher and analyst

 During my career I have developed strong skills in both quantitative and qualitative research.
 I was research lead for a study of incentive prizes and global governance initiatives for the creation of a new $10m international prize in Sweden, where I ran and analysed interviews with innovative competition organisations.
 On the quantitative side, I have run data analysis for the Australian Medical Association and built financial dashboards for London South Bank University.

-I'm currently looking for work in Sydney, having just finished my role at London South Bank University, where I acted as the bridge between academia and the commercial sector.
+I'm currently working at Social Ventures Australia.
+Previously I worked at London South Bank University, where I acted as the bridge between academia and the commercial sector.
 I also run ChangePath and consult for Exponential AB and Swedish for Professionals.
 Previously, I've worked at Cancer Council NSW, small biotech firms, a web startup, and another NGO in varied and interesting roles.

 I have a bachelor of science with first-class honours majoring in biotechnology, a bachelor of commerce majoring in business strategy, a diploma of innovation management, and am a graduate of the Singularity University graduate studies program.
 I have continued to develop my skills through courses in data analysis, algorithms, and technology transfer.

-From sculpture to electronics to origami to baking, I'm a big fan of creating things with my own hands when I can.
+From sculpture to electronics to origami to pottery to baking, I'm a big fan of creating things with my own hands when I can.
 Often for gifts, occasionally for myself.

 Real, physical books preferably, but not exclusively.
 Unashamably enthusiastic about classic science fiction - Asimov, Niven, Heinlein, Clarke, etc. I'm an avid reader of The Economist, Hacker News, the Verge, and webcomics of all stripes.

 I follow technology trends avidly, especially in bioscience, tissue engineering, the quantified self movement, and a variety of other nerdy niches.